Senate leaders move toward vote on Fed nominees

 A Democratic aide said a final confirmation vote would likely come on Thursday, with both Democrats and Republicans agreeing to only a brief debate.

-However, Republicans could push a vote into Friday or early next week if they wanted more time to discuss the nominees.
+However, Republicans could push a vote into Friday or early next week if they want more time to discuss the nominees.

 Stein, who holds a doctorate in economics from the Massachusetts Institute of Technology, is a Harvard economist who served briefly as a senior adviser to Treasury Secretary Timothy Geithner and as a staff member for Obama’s National Economic Council.
 He specializes in stock price behavior, corporate investment and financing decisions, risk management and business capital allocation.